 - Canada covers 9,093,507 square kilometers of land and 891,163 square kilometers of water, making it the 2nd largest nation in the world with a total area of 9,984,670 square kilometers.

-- Canada has two offical languages — French and English
+- Canada has two official languages — French and English

 - The majority of Canadians speak English.

-- French is the offical language in the province of Québec, but English is widely spoken in most areas.
+- French is the official language in the province of Québec, but English is widely spoken in most areas.

 - New Brunswick is the only province to recognize both French and English as official languages.